 The Sonos Playbar is better than the Yamaha YAS 108/ATS-1080.
 It has a dedicated center channel for accurate and clear voices and dialog.
 Even if the Yamaha has two integrated subwoofers, the bass performance of the Sonos is more accurate and doesn't sound as dark.
 Also, the Sonos has a great soundstage performance and has plenty of sound enhancement features, including room correction.
 On the other hand, the Sonos doesn't have as many inputs and lacks an HDMI ARC or Full HDMI In ports.
 Also, you're only able to cast content wirelessly via Wi-Fi, while the Yamaha supports Bluetooth instead.

 The Sonos Playbar has a fabric wrap around the front face and top side of the bar that can be prone to tears or collecting dust.
 There's a metal grille on both sides of the bar while the back and underside are made from a good quality silver plastic.
 For a more sleek-looking design, check out the 2020 Sonos Arc soundbar.

 The Sonos Playbar is fairly large.
 Its wide size may not fit between the legs of a 55" TV while its height could pose issues if your TV sits flush to the table or if it has a short stand.

 There are no satellites with this bar.

-The build quality of the soundbar is great.
-The plastic feels very solid and the only downside is the fabric that surrounds the top and front face that can rip or get dirty easily.
+This soundbar's build quality is great.
+Its plastic body feels very solid and the grilled sides are a nice touch.
+On the downside, the fabric covering on the top and front face can rip or get dirty easily.